archangel4031/GASAssociate/README.md

 #### Update Log

+ - Ver 1.3.0-devtesting
+	 - Added error handling for Attribute Names.
+Now GAS Associate Helper will take proper inputs for Attribute Names.
+It will ignore wrong / invalid syntax names
+	 - Added error handling for empty DefaultGASAttributes.ini file.
+In case of any error reading the file, plugin will auto add a default attribute of Health and Max Health
+	 - Added separate branch for in-development version for public testing (beta version of plugin will go in *[devtesting](https://github.com/archangel4031/GASAssociate/branches)* branch)
  - Ver 1.3.0
 	 - Added a proper Target Actor for ground trace.
 This Target Actor is based of built in Ground Trace Target Actor Class
 	 - Removed support for UE4.
 The UE4 will now exist on *[legacy](https://github.com/archangel4031/GASAssociate/tree/legacyUE4UE5)* branch